Hunter Greene Is Not the LeBron of Baseball. He Wants to Be Something More.

 Young women begin sliding into his DMs, with over 200 requested messages on Instagram alone.
 "Girls who like pictures from a year ago and then DM me?"
 Hunter asks.
 "I can't be a part of that shit, no matter how hot they are."
 He has no interest in dating, at least not until he establishes himself in the majors.
 "I just don't have time," he says.

-Hunter's advisor (now agent) from Creative Artists Agency calls to see how he's handling the attention.
+Hunter's advisor from Creative Artists Agency calls to see how he's handling the attention.
 Two local TV stations stop by.
 He gets invited to appear on Jimmy Kimmel Live and SportsCenter; he turns them down.
 Nike, Adidas, Under Armour and Jordan Brand have all made it clear they want Hunter wearing their gear come summer.

 But right now, Hunter walks with a purpose past the luxury cars on the campus of Notre Dame High, holding doors open and trying to blend in, as one teacher puts it, as "a little nerdy."
 But even with the younger students whispering about the legend in their midst, even with educators gawking as they, too, ask for autographs, and even as, according to his father, stalkers keep asking for his attention, Hunter keeps a very, very tight circle.
 "That's going to be one of the most challenging things when I move on," he says.
 "Knowing who's real and who's fake.
 Having people who actually care and are not in it for fame, money or just whatever they want."

-Note: Correction: Greene's representation at Creative Artists Agency is in an advisory role, not as an agent.